 Contracting Parties.
-During the last five years, each of the Contracting Parties has complied in all material respects with its respective undertaking to provide financial information and operating data of the general type included in Appendix B to this Official Statement within six months of the end of its respective fiscal year.
+During the last five years, each of the Cities of Cedar Hill, Desoto, Glenn Heights, Lancaster and Red Oak, Texas has complied in all material respects with its respective undertaking to provide financial information and operating data of the general type included in Appendix B to this Official Statement within six months of the end of its respective fiscal year.
+The City of Ovilla, Texas filed the required financial information and operating data for fiscal year 2018 on 5/13/2019.
+Additionally, certain tables required to be filed as part of the City of Ovilla's past System-related undertakings have not been linked on EMMA to all outstanding System-related bonds.

 With respect to the Contracting Parties' obligations to file their audited financial statements within six months of the end of the Contracting Party's fiscal year, if audited financial statements of a Contracting Party were not available to be filed within such time period, the Contracting Party typically provided certain financial information and operating data by the specified date but most of the Contracting Parties did not file formal unaudited financial statements by such date.
-The Contracting Parties timely filed their respective audited financial statements when available (after local government acceptance or approval) except as to the following: the audited financial statements for the City of Cedar Hill, Texas for the fiscal years ending 2013, 2014, and 2015, were filed with EMMA on 8/21/2014, 8/11/2015, and 5/9/2016 respectively; and a notice of material event disclosing late filings was filed on 2/21/2018; the audited financial statements for the City of DeSoto, Texas for the fiscal year ending 2013 were filed with EMMA on 5/2/2014; the audited financial statements for the City of Glenn Heights, Texas for the fiscal years ending 2014, 2015 and 2016 were filed with EMMA on 5/7/2015, 7/6/2016 and 9/29/2017, respectively; they have yet to file for fiscal year ending 2017; and the audited financial statements for the City of Ovilla, Texas for the fiscal years ending 2014 and 2015 were filed on 3/6/2018 and 3/7/2018, respectively, together with a notice of late filing which was filed on 3/7/2018.
+The Contracting Parties timely filed their respective audited financial statements when available (after local government acceptance or approval) except as to the following: the audited financial statements for the City of Cedar Hill, Texas for the fiscal years ending 2014 and 2015, were filed with EMMA on 8/11/2015, and 5/9/2016 respectively; and a notice of material event disclosing late filings was filed on 2/21/2018; the audited financial statements for the City of Glenn Heights, Texas for the fiscal years ending 2014, 2015 and 2016 were filed with EMMA on 5/7/2015, 7/6/2016 and 9/29/2017, respectively; and the audited financial statements for the City of Ovilla, Texas for the fiscal years ending 2014 and 2015 were filed on 3/6/2018 and 3/7/2018, respectively, together with a notice of late filing which was filed on 3/7/2018.
+Additionally, the City of Ovilla, Texas filed its audited financial statements for fiscal year ended 2018 on 5/13/2019.
 In some instances, the applicable Contracting Party did not file a notice of late filing.
 The referenced filing dates for the audited financial statements are the earliest dates for which such financial statements were filed on EMMA and such financial statements may not have been immediately linked to all applicable outstanding bonds.
 The audited financial statements of some of the Contracting Parties were filed with EMMA under the Authority's Red Oak Creek System filings.

-In addition, during the last five years, the cities of Cedar Hill, DeSoto, Glenn Heights, and Ovilla did not provide timely notice of rating changes related to their respective underlying or insured revenue or general obligation debt.
 The City of Ovilla, Texas for the fiscal years ending 2011 through 2015 (inclusive) filed a material event notice for failure to file financial and operating data on 3/29/2017 for certain tables containing operating information under its non-System related undertakings.
 The cities of Cedar Hill and DeSoto did not timely file certain defeasance notices.